Maritime archaeology on the warship Hazardous in Bracklesham Bay

 On 21 April, Captain Browne reported that Hazardous required 36 men to complete the complement and was having some trouble getting them.
 He complained that replacements he sought from a ship in dock were taken by another Captain and at one stage weapons were drawn and Hazardous bosun threatened!
 He stated that he had 'Spotted Fever' on board with 16 men sick and that 10 men had died.

 'Spotted Fever' covered several complaints little understood at that time.
 The most likely is epidemic typhus contracted from human body lice.
 This was common in communities like ships crews and prisoners living in overcrowded conditions and especially where the same clothes were worn for lengthy periods.
 It was also known as 'Jail Fever'.
-In the middle of the 18th century, English authorities estimated about 25% of all prisoners in England died of 'jail fever' each year.
+In the middle of the 18th century, English authorities estimated that each year, about 25% of all prisoners in England died of 'jail fever'.

 With the crewing problem apparently resolved, in a letter of 23 April, Captain Browne confirmed Hazardous would sail that night.

 Both ships cleared Plymouth on 24 April 1706 but were then forced by bad weather into Falmouth on 27 April.
 On 29 April they sailed from Falmouth.
 On 1 May, Greenwich was in collision with a ship carrying messages from Admiral Sir Stafford Fairborne and was forced to return to Plymouth for repairs.

 Hazardous continued on alone, arriving in Virginia on 29 July 1706.
 Greenwich sailed on the First of June arriving in Virginia on 11 August 1706.

 The convoy's return had now been significantly delayed and some ships were having problems.
 It was claimed "that provisions is not here to be gott for money and if they stay to eat up their Sea Store they must perish in their passage for want of bread".